Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr. Jian Zhong is currently an associate Professor at Shanghai Ocean University.
+Dr. Jian Zhong is currently an associate Professor at School of Food Science & Technology, Shanghai Ocean University.
 He received his bachelor degree in Pharmaceutics from Shenyang Pharmaceutical University in 2002 and his Ph.D. degree in Biomechanics and Medical Engineering from Peking University in 2007.
 Then he worked as a Postdoc (2007-2010) at University College Dublin, Ireland.
+After that, he acted as an associate Professor in National Engineering Research Center for Nanotechnology (2011-2015), China.
 He was also a Visiting Scholar (2007-2008) of Purdue University and is a Senior Visiting Scholar (2016-2017) in Institute of Chemistry, Chinese Academy of Sciences.
-After that, he acted as an associate Professor in National Engineering Research Center for Nanotechnology (2011-2015), China.
-He was elected as Shanghai Pujiang Talent (2012) and Minhang District Leading Talent (2011).
+He was elected as Shanghai Pujiang Talent (2012) and Shanghai Minhang District Leading Talent (2011).
 His research interests include: Food Nutrition, Food Quality Evaluation Technology, and Nanotechnology.
-His researches are supported by National Natural Science Foundation of China, Shanghai Pujiang Talent Program, Shanghai Leading Talent Reserve (Minhang District Leading Talent) Program (2012), and National High Technology Research and Development Program of China.
-He also presides over two National Standards Development and Revision Programs.
-He has published more than 40 SCI papers, including 24 first author or corresponding author papers (twelve papers hold IF between 3 and 5 and seven papers holds IF>5).
-He has applied more than 50 national patents (1 PCT).
-He has 20 authorized national invention patents.
-He was invited to contribute three book chapters for Elsevier Publisher (one in press, one in preparation) and Wiley-Scrivener Publisher (in press).
-He is an editorial board member of both SM Journal of Nanotechnology and Nanomedicine and International Journal of Medical Nano Research.
-He is an executive guest editor in Current Pharmaceutical Design (IF=3.052), Lead guest editor in Science of Advanced Materials (IF=1.812), guest editors of Trends in Food Science & Technology (5.15), Journal of Nanomaterials (IF=1.758), and Frontiers in Materials.
-He has been invited to act as anonymous reviewers for Acounts of Chemical Research (IF=22.3), Advanced Functional Materials (IF=11.8), ACS Applied Materials & Interfaces (IF=6.723), Langmuir, Current Organic Chemistry, Journal of Nanoscience and Nanotechnology, Recent Patentson Nanotechnology, and etc.
+He has published more than more than 30 peer-reviewed first author or corresponding author papers, which were published in Small, ACS Applied Materials & Interfaces, Nanoscale, etc. He has more than 20 authorized national invention patents.
+He was invited to contribute three book chapters for Elsevier Publisher (two) and Wiley-Scrivener Publisher (one).
+He acts as guest editor for Trends in Food Science & Technology, Current Pharmaceutical Design, Science of Advanced Materials, and Journal of Nanomaterials.

 Prof. Xichang Wang, Ph.
 D.,is currently Dean, College of Food Science & Technology of Shanghai Ocean University, and a ShuGuang Scholar of Shanghai, Baosteel Education Outstanding Teacher Award Winner, as well as, Director of Laboratory of Quality & Safety Risk Assessment for Aquatic Products on Storage and Preservation (Shanghai), Ministry of Agriculture.
 He graduated and taught at Shanghai Fisheries University in 1985, and studied for fouryears on the processing characteristics of surimi derived from freshwater fish in Japan.
 He received his Ph.D degree from Kyoto University in 2001.
 In addition to many professional memberships, Dr. Wang has been a council member of the Chinese Institute of Food Science and Technology (Chinese Food Science Society), the National Agricultural Products Quality and Safety Risk Assessment, Chinese Education Guidance on Food Science and Technology Specialties, Chinese Fisheries Society; and Deputy director of Shanghai Food Science Society.
 His main research areas include: Aquatic-product Nutrition and Flavor Analysis and Food Quality Evaluation and Control Technology.
 He has also been the principal and chief researcher in various projects, including “863”, “948”, NSFC projects, local government supported projects, co-operated projects with JIRCAS, Kewpie Group, Bright Food Group and other industry partners.
 Prof. Wang has published more than 150 articles in core journals at home and abroad, and has 11 authorized patents of invention.

-Dean of College of Food Science and Technology, Shanghai Ocean University, Shanghai, China
+Dean of Graduate School at Shanghai Ocean University, Shanghai, P. R. China